Why do my hips hurt?

 Watch: movement practices playlist

-Watch: Desk Worker Playlist
+Watch: Desk worker playlist

 We also have an online, self-paced 4 part in-depth digital workshop for office workers with over 4 hours of exercises and educational content to help with postural strain.